OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

 external sorting while skipping many less important machine-dependent details.

-When a collection of records is too large to fit in main memory, the only practical way to sort it is to read some records from disk, do some rearranging, then write them back to disk.
+When a collection of records is too large to fit in :term:`main memory`, the only practical way to sort it is to read some records from disk, do some rearranging, then write them back to disk.
 This process is repeated until the file is sorted, with each record read perhaps many times.
-Given the high cost of disk I/O, it should come as no surprise that the primary goal of an external sorting algorithm is to minimize the number of times information must be read from or written to disk.
+Given the high cost of :term:`disk I/O`, it should come as no surprise that the primary goal of an external sorting algorithm is to minimize the number of times information must be read from or written to disk.
 A certain amount of additional CPU processing can profitably be traded for reduced disk access.

 Before discussing external sorting techniques, consider again the basic model for accessing information from disk.
-The file to be sorted is viewed by the programmer as a sequential series of fixed-size :term:`blocks`.
+The file to be sorted is viewed by the programmer as a sequential series of fixed-size :term:`blocks <block>`.
 Assume (for simplicity) that each block contains the same number of fixed-size data records.
 Depending on the application, a record might be only a few bytes |---|